csonuryilmaz/heybot/README.md

 ### 3. Installation

 Heybot is tested and works on Mac OS X and Gnu/Linux distributions.
+The most important dependency is Java Runtime Environment for `heybot`.

-Java 1.8+ (jre/jdk) have to be installed before **heybot**.
-You can check whether it's installed and version is sufficient by
+Java 1.8+ (jre/jdk) have to be installed before **heybot** installation.
+You can check whether it's installed and version is sufficient by,

 ```bash
 $ java -version